Car Seat Safety: Avoid These 7 Common Mistakes

 - The car seat isn't past its expiry date or isn't more than 6 years old

 - The car seat has no visible damage or any missing parts

 - The car seat has never been in a car crash

-If you don't know the car seat's history and can't confirm any of the details above, then don't buy the car seat!
+If you don't know the car seat's history and can't confirm any of the details above, then do not buy the car seat!
 Even if you ask the seller to confirm all the points above, they’re in a conflicting position, as telling you the true history may jeopardise their chance of making the sale.
-A faulty car seat can be detrimental to your child's safety while traveling.
+A faulty car seat can be harmful to your child's safety while travelling.
 Not to mention, even if the used car seat is still in good condition, it will be closer to its expiry date than a new car seat.
 This means that it'll have less years of use for your child than if you had bought a brand new car seat.
 You want to get a seat that you can use for as long as possible.
 In most cases, it's usually more beneficial and money-saving in the long run if you purchase a brand new car seat instead.

 Mistake #3: Reclining your child at the wrong angle